-Our school recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and view the world in a positive way.
+Our school recognises that children who are abused or who witness violence may find it difficult to develop a sense of self-worth and view the world in a positive way and that this is likely to adversely impact their mental health and emotional well-being.
+It is therefore important that staff recognize that mental health concerns.
 For such children school may be one of the few stable, secure and predictable components of their lives.
-Other children may be vulnerable because, for instance, they have a disability, are in care, a care-leaver or previously looked after, or are experiencing some form of neglect.
+Other children may be vulnerable because, for instance, they have an allocated social worker, have a disability, are in care, a care-leaver or previously looked after, or are experiencing some form of neglect.
 Our school seeks to remove any barriers that may exist in being able to recognise abuse or neglect in students with Special Educational Needs or Disability.
-We will seek to provide such children with the necessary support and to build their selfesteem and confidence.
+We will seek to provide such children with the necessary support and to build their self-esteem and confidence.
 The context in which safeguarding incidents and/or behaviours occur, whether in school or outside (including online), will be considered by staff, particularly the DSL and Deputy DSL's.
 Any associated threats or risks will be included in assessments and relevant information included in referrals to Children's Social Care (this is known as contextual safeguarding).
-General indicators of abuse and neglect (from Part 1of the statutory guidance) are also included in Appendix 7 of this policy and further information about specific forms of abuse are contained within Appendix A of the statutory guidance, "Keeping Children Safe in Education 2019".
+General indicators of abuse and neglect (from Part 1 of the statutory guidance) are also included in Appendix 7 of this policy and further information about specific forms of abuse are contained within Appendix A of the statutory guidance, "Keeping Children Safe in Education 2019 2020".